NicLandajo/comfyui-repeated-remove/README.md

 #

-Removes repeated frames from pulldown on videos and batch of images The code already contains both nodes on a single folder on your custom nodes.
-Just call the node you need for BATCH IMAGES or VIDEOS
+Removes repeated frames from pulldown on videos and batch of images

+The code already contains both nodes on a single folder on your custom_nodes.
+Just call the node you need for IMAGES or VIDEOS

 <img width="1922" height="992" alt="nodes" src="https://github.com/user-attachments/assets/9dac427a-b2f9-4a42-ab92-5164ad505976" />

 #

+Ultra Nano Tutorial

 remove_every: for example if you count 1,2,3,4 and 5 is the same frame as 4, then enter the value 5 on this field
 start_from: for example, if frame 1 and 2 are the same, enter 2 on this field

+The result should be smooth playback and reduce file size on outputs

+Use the nodes at the begenning or end of your workflow depending on what you need.

 #